2025 Snooker Shoot Out

+The tournament produced four century breaks, the highest of which was a 141 by Wu Yize in the first round.
+Wu's century was the third-highest break in the history of the event.

 Overview

-The tournament will be the seventeenth edition of the Snooker Shoot Out, first held as a nonranking event in 1990 before being revived in 2011 and since then having been held annually.
+The tournament was the seventeenth edition of the Snooker Shoot Out, first held as a nonranking event in 1990 before being revived in 2011 and since then having been held annually.
 It was promoted to a ranking event starting with the 2017 edition.
+Tom Ford was the defending champion, having defeated Liam Graham 3128 in the 2024 final.